franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Check why unstarring a message will not update it automatically, starring a contact's message neither but starring it does.
+- Check why unstarring or starring a contact's message will not update it automatically.
 - Redesign the register views (CSS).
   - Organize the fields: use two columns for that:
     - [Use Crispy forms fieldset.](https://www.youtube.com/watch?v=nBmFlZTh1ww)